altogic/altogic/examples/pixel-art/README.md

 Pixel art is a form of digital art where images are created and edited at the pixel level.
 It typically features low resolution and a limited color palette and is often used to create retro-style graphics in video games and other digital media.
 The style is characterized by its blocky, pixelated appearance and is created using software tools designed explicitly for pixel art.

+## Getting Started

+You can run this example rename `.env.example` to `.env` and enter your Client API Key and Environment URL in the `.env` file.

 ## What is Altogic?

 Altogic backend as a service platform allows you to create and start running your backend apps in minutes.
 With your backend apps, you can **manage your application data** in a database, **cache your data in memory, execute database transactions to ensure data integrity**, **run complex business logic** through synchronous and asynchronous services, **manage user sessions**, **schedule jobs** to be executed at a specific time or interval, **send and receive real-time messages** through WebSockets and more.

 ### Creating an Altogic Application

 As you are aware, Altogic will be used in this project, so if you do not already have an account, you must create one from the [Altogic Designer.](https://designer.altogic.com/)

 > I advise you to review the [documentation](https://www.altogic.com/client/installation/) for more in-depth details.
->

 ## Setting up your development environment with Altogic and Next.js 13